• Home

 Directions:

-1. Saute celery and onion in olive oil until the onion is translucent.
+1. Sauté celery and onion in olive oil until the onion is translucent.

-2. Add the broth, carrots, and spices to the pot.
-Cook over high heat and bring to a boil.
+2. Add the broth, carrots, parsley, basil, garlic powder, salt and pepper to the pot.

-3. Once it boils, cover the pot, lower the heat, and simmer for 10 minutes.
+3. Cook over high heat and bring to a boil.
+Once it boils, cover the pot, lower the heat, and simmer for 10 minutes.

 Printable Recipe for Chicken and Rice Soup